MarionPerrier/scMLV/README.md

 ## Features

-- Save your graphics in .png or .svg format
+- Graphics can be exported in PNG or SVG format
-- Save the legend
+- Legend can be exported in TXT format
-- Change the size and colours of each quantitative layer
+- Size and color of each quantitative layer can be customized
-- Change size, shape, and color of each qualitative layer
+- Size, shape, and color of each qualitative layer can be customized
-- Visualize only one layer combination
-- Resample randomnly your datasheet if you have too many cells
+- Your datasheet can be randomly resampled if you have too many cells
 - Save and load the parameters used for the same dataset
 - Offline usage.
-Internet connexion non needed
+Internet connexion not needed
 - No installation required

 ## Installation